For the most up to date information on COVID-19 please visit the Department of Health Website.

 Back problems can have many causes, relating to issues associated with posture and injuries, diseases such as osteoarthritis, disc disease, osteoporosis, and some genetic conditions.
 Other factors may increase the risk of developing back problems, such as age, physical fitness, smoking, being overweight, and the type of work a person does .
 Recently, studies show that back problems can have a significant genetic component .

 Back problems are common conditions.
-Estimates from the Australian Bureau of Statistics 2014–15 National Health Survey show about 3.7 million Australians (16% of the population) have back problems.
+Estimates from the Australian Bureau of Statistics 2017–18 National Health estimate about 4.0 million Australians (16% of the population) have back problems.
 It is estimated that 70–90% of people will suffer from lower back pain in some form at some point in their lives.

 Pain is the main symptom in most back problems.
 It is a common reason for pain among younger and middle-aged adults, but can start in childhood .
 One study of people with long term back problems reported 14% experience constant or persistent pain, and 86% experience pain one day per week .

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.

 The browser you are using to browse this website is outdated and some features may not display properly or be accessible to you.
 Please use a more recent browser for the best user experience.